 The United States National Parks protect the country’s most spectacular natural wonders and important geographic features.
 In the last several years, they’ve become more popular than ever – and with that popularity comes crowding, traffic jams, and long lines.
 You might find yourself seeing more herds of tourists than elk in many of the most popular parks.
 This post offers alternatives to the busiest National Parks based on their 2019 visitation numbers.
 These lesser-known National Parks, monuments, forests, and wilderness areas offer some of the same iconic features as their higher-trafficked counterparts with a little more breathing room if you’d prefer to explore the great outdoors without quite so many of your fellow humans around.

-This is of course not to say that you shouldn’t visit these National Parks – I’ve been to 8 of them myself and would’ve been revisiting 2 of them soon if all my travel plans hadn’t been cancelled – but I’d recommend trying to go in non-peak seasons.
+This is of course not to say that you shouldn’t visit these National Parks – I’ve been to 8 of them myself but I’d recommend trying to go in non-peak seasons.
 We’ve had fantastic luck visiting in shoulder seasons in recent years and have enjoyed low crowds at places like Rocky Mountain and Yosemite.
 I spent a whole hour flipping through my own photos of these trips looking for one with crowds to use in this post and I couldn’t find anything with masses.
 But, if you have to travel during peak summer or holiday times, you likely won’t have that kind of luck.
 That’s when these alternatives can really come in handy.

 1. Great Smoky Mountains National Park alternative – Pisgah National Forest